Below are the quick examples

 numpy.subtract(arr1, arr2, /, out=None, *, where=True, casting=’same_kind’, order=’K’, dtype=None, subok=True[, signature, extobj], ufunc ‘subtract’)

-when we use numpy.subtract()
+when you use numpy.subtract()

 function on arr